dask/dask-blog/_posts/2020-01-14-estimating-users.md

 However even this is strange.
 The structure doesn't match my personal experience.
 Why the big change in adoption in 2018?
-What is the big spike at the end of 2019?
+What is the big spike in 2019?
 Anecdotally maintainers did not notice a significant jump in users there.
-Instead, we've experience smooth continuous growth of adoption over time (this is what most long-term software growth looks like).
+Instead, we've experienced smooth continuous growth of adoption over time (this is what most long-term software growth looks like).
 It's also odd that there hasn't been continued growth since 2018.
 Anecdotally Dask seems to have grown somewhat constantly over the last few years.
 Phase